Last Updated: May 25th, 2022

 Automatic data collection.
 We and our service providers may automatically log information about you, your computer or mobile device, and your interaction over time with our Services, our communications and other online services, such as:

 - Device data, such as your computer’s or mobile device’s operating system type and version, manufacturer and model, browser type, screen resolution, RAM and disk size, CPU usage, device type (e.g., phone, tablet), IP address, unique identifiers (including identifiers used for advertising purposes), language settings, mobile device carrier, radio/network information (e.g., WiFi, LTE, 4G), and general location information such as city, state or geographic area.
-If you are a Service Provider, we also collect GPS and/or mobile sensor data from your device (such as speed, direction, and other technical data).
+If you are an Experience Creator, we also collect GPS and/or mobile sensor data from your device (such as speed, direction, and other technical data).

 - Online activity data, such as pages or screens you viewed, how long you spent on a page or screen, browsing history, navigation paths between pages or screens, information about your activity on a page or screen, access times, and duration of access, and whether you have opened our marketing emails or clicked links within them.